dimadesu/android-rtmp-ingest/README.md

   ```
   http://localhost:8888/mystream
   ```
-  If you want audio to play via your phone's audio output use this instead:
+  If you want HLS audio to play via your phone's audio output use this instead:
   ```
   http://localhost:8888/mystream?muted=no
   ```